12 Unique Non-Food Items for Teal Pumpkin Project

 2. Check with your local businesses for freebies or low cost coupons.
 Our local bowling alley used to give away packs of free bowling passes, good for one game.

 3. Bugs are awesome.
 These creepy crawly insects (affiliate) light up and look beautiful.
+Alternatively, you can also buy a combo pack of insects and glow sticks (affiiate).

 6. I love multipoint pencils when I was a child, these Halloween multipoint pencils (affiliate) are cute but a bit pricey.